ModelChief30/Terraform-AWS-OpenVPN/README.md

 ### How to build

-A terraform version of >0.13 and AWS CLI is required Configure aws-cli with your subscription details before continuing.
+A terraform version of >0.13 and AWS CLI is required.

+Configure aws-cli with your subscription details before continuing.

 1. Clone the repo